The Limbourg Brother’s Book of Hours

 There are 7 picture cycles, more than had ever been done before.
 The paintings were of events significant to the Duke.
 The brothers worked hard to use the illustrations to create a cohesive narrative from one picture to the next.

-The Annunciation Illustration
+The Annunciation Illustration in the Limbourg Book of Hours

 As we look at this illustration, keep in mind the small size, and the delicacy and precision required to paint it.
 The paintings done in the margins are exquisite.
 The vibrancy of color, the figural articulation, the fully realized space, and the architectural detailing in the arches in the foreground all add to our experience.